xtianbetz/imx-bsp-bootstrap/README.md

 Enter the build container using the following helper script.
 The first argument is a local "workspace" directory that you want to use for build files and artifacts.
-The directory will be made for you if required.
-Remember that this location must have at least 100GB of disk space free.

 ```
 ./enter-build-container.sh $MY_WORKSPACE_DIRECTORY
 ```

-For example, if you have a large disk mounted as /data, you may have want a yocto workspace directory there and you can use it like so:
+For example, if you have a large disk mounted as /data, you may want a yocto workspace directory there and you can use it like so:

 ```
 ./enter-build-container.sh /data/yocto/imx-yocto-bsp
 ```

+The directory will be made for you if required.
+Remember that this location must have at least 100GB of disk space free!

-An initial environment should be setup for you.
-You will be prompted to accept a EULA agreement.
+An initial environment be setup for you.
+You will be prompted to accept a EULA agreement at the end.

 ## Building an Official BSP release

-An initial build environment will be setup for you.
-Create a simple initial test build with the following command:
+Create a simple test build with the following command:

 ```
 bitbake imx-image-core